ministryofjustice/moj-frontend/docs/components/alert.md

 #### When not to use

-Do not want use this component for a serious issue or to prevent something going wrong.
+Do not use this component for a serious issue or to prevent something going wrong.
 Use the warning alert for this.

 ### Warning alert